 Accor on the France Pavilion

-On the France Pavilion, Accor will present a unique, multisensory experience through an immersive maze that rethinks the role of mobility in today’s changing world.
-We will take you on an immersive journey through the world of travel - from desert sands to snowy peaks, cityscapes to natural, untamed landscapes, luxury fine dining to head-in-the-clouds dreaming.
+On the France Pavilion, Accor presents a unique, multisensory experience through an immersive maze that rethinks the role of mobility in today’s changing world.
+We take you on an immersive journey through the world of travel - from desert sands to snowy peaks, cityscapes to natural, untamed landscapes, luxury fine dining to head-in-the-clouds dreaming.
 Alongside the multisensory experience, you will be invited to join ALL, Accor’s loyalty programme, for exclusive rewards, offers and booking perks.

 - Taking off to your dream escape: a concept cabin meets a luxury suite

 - The ultimate restaurant experience: a luxury restaurant setting meets an idyllic resort